top of page

 Supports mobility & frailty assessments

-Offers repositioning and bed-exit metrics
+Offers repositioning metrics

 Improves hospital/care home supervision